matthewtownson/Python_KD4014/_episodes/15-numpy-analysis.md

 ~~~
 {: .output}

 The `polyfit` function returns two values.
 From the function documentation (`numpy.polyfit?`) we can see that these are the polynomial coefficients with the highest power returned first.
-As this is a linear fit, the first value is the gradient of the line and the second value is the intercept on the x-axis.
+As this is a linear fit, the first value is the gradient of the line and the second value is the intercept on the y-axis.

 We can overlay the fit on our dataset to verify that our fit is sensible.
 To do this we first evaluate this fit using the `numpy.polyval` function for a number of points along the x-axis.